tegaomare/moviementor/README.md

 ## Feature

 .
 Discover New Movies: Moviementor provides a comprehensive database of movies from various genres, including action, comedy, drama, romance, and more.
 Explore a vast collection of films to find your next favorite.

+## Getting Started

+1. Installation: click on the webpage link.

+2. Sign Up or Log In: Create a new account or log in using your existing credentials to unlock the full potential of Moviementor.

+3. Explore Movies: Start discovering new movies by browsing through the vast collection